Introduction

 canon cluster generate --where 'source.ext=jpg' --dest /Volumes/Archive -o my-manifest.toml

-canon cluster generate --where 'source.ext=jpg' --dest /Volumes/Archive --include-archived
+canon cluster generate --where 'source.ext=jpg' --dest /Volumes/Archive --allow archived

 # Show which files were excluded (already archived)